-We adjusted our normalized capital expenditures estimates at the end of 2022 to account for increases realized in the past and projections for future spend required to property manage our assets to attract and retain tenants.
-This increase in estimate resulted in a reduction to both adjusted funds from operations (down 25%) and adjusted cash from operations (down 35%).
-These reductions had an inverse effect on our payout ratios, which were both up significantly over Q1-2022.
+We adjusted our normalized capital expenditures estimates at the end of 2022 to account for increases realized in the past and projections for future spend required to properly manage our assets to attract and retain tenants.
+This increase in estimate resulted in a reduction in the quarter and year to date to both adjusted funds from operations, which was down 6% in the quarter and down 16% year-to-date, as well as adjusted cash from operations which was down 7% in the quarter and 17% year to date.
+These reductions had an inverse effect on our payout ratios, which have gone up in both the quarter and year-to-date.